2012–13 Australian bushfire season: January

-In the hours after midday the fire spotted across John Renshaw Parkway and breached the containment line, burning with flames of up to 33 m and impacting upon the Warrumbungle Visitors Centre, where a number of RFS and National Parks and Wildlife Service (NPWS) employees were sheltering.
+In the hours after midday the fire spotted across John Renshaw Parkway and breached the containment line, burning with flames of up to 33 m and impacting upon the Warrumbungle Visitors Centre, where a number of New South Wales Rural Fire Service and NSW National Parks & Wildlife Service employees were sheltering.
 By mid-afternoon, the fire was spreading downwind at a rate of 3.7 kph and the NSW Police commenced evacuations to the east of the fire, including at Siding Spring Observatory.
 The observatory was impacted by the fire in the late afternoon, causing the destruction of three buildings in the complex; 'The Lodge' accommodation used by visiting researchers, the Director's Cottage and the Fire Station.
 Throughout the evening a 14 km high pyrocumulonimbus cloud formed above the blaze, creating unpredictable winds, intense spotting and other extreme meteorological conditions; the fire burned to the east, along Timor Rd., burning to within 13 km of Coonabarabran township.
 A southerly wind change passed through the fire ground some time after 18:00 AEDT, causing hot ash and embers to fall in Baradine, 50 km north of Coonabarabran, throughout the night and prompting the Baradine local hospital to secure the windows with damp towels to prevent the entry of smoke and ash.

 Over a 41-day period, the fire burned 55210 ha of pasture, scrub and forest—including 95 percent of the Warrumbungles National Park—and impacted the communities of Bugaldie, Coonabarabran, Goorianawa, Quanda, Tonderburine and Warrumbungle; a hotel, three buildings at the Siding Spring Observatory, 53 houses, 130 other non-residential structures and 1700 km of fencing were destroyed and 1,100 head of livestock died in the fire.